Getting Animals Better, Faster!

 Whether your cat will allow this or not, we can help your kitty regain strength and mobility.

-Billy [case study] pictured after coming home from the hospital with rear leg paralysis, then in PT and traversing ladder after cast off.
+Billy [case study] pictured after coming home from the hospital, diagnosis of Saddle Thrombosis, with rear leg paralysis.

 MISSION STATEMENT: HnHPT will utilize scientifically proven physical therapy techniques to treat veterinary diagnosed orthopedic injuries, neurological diseases and other physical problems to enhance injury recovery and general conditioning improvement with a goal of "getting animals better, faster!” than they would without intervention and treatment.
 HnHPT will deliver services with the secondary goal of educating the human owners to a point they can understand and carry out preventive care, therapeutic strengthening and stretching in their pet’s daily routine.

 Leo came to us in Feb 2018 with a Brachial Plexus Avulsion*.
 He was lame on front right leg and amputation was offered.
 Thankfully his owner sought out another opinion.
 Along with time and rest, physical therapies such as Laser and Stretches, are making him functional.

 * This is a cat condition that results from an injury to the brachial plexus.
 The brachial plexus is a large network of nerves located in the chest and armpit area of your cat.
 These nerves are responsible for controlling movement, feeling, and general function of your cat’s front legs.
 Avulsion is a medical term for tearing or pulling away.
 Brachial plexus avulsion, therefore, occurs when the nerves sustain damage, typically as a result of being pulled or torn.
 [Ref: wagwalking.com/cat/condition/brachial-plexus-avulsion]